 Not very many years after I became a believer in Jesus and continued to read and study the Bible almost daily, I began to get a sense that the Bible was teaching me some concepts and views I was not hearing being taught in such places as churches, adult Sunday School classes, and on the radio.
 I began to sense the Bible teaches that ultimately God will redeem, restore, and reconcile all humanity to Himself.
 I began to see that emerge as a major theme of the Bible, but I wasn’t hearing anyone teach that view.

 I started to understand there was even a name for the biblical view I was learning: apokatastasis, a Greek word (Acts 3: 21) translated into English as “restoration.”
-That tipped me off: perhaps if I understood more of the 3 original languages (Hebrew, Aramiac, and Greek) in which the Bible was written, that understanding would help me in my quest for clarification and truth.
+That tipped me off: perhaps if I understood more of the 3 original languages (Hebrew, Aramaic, and Greek) in which the Bible was written, that understanding would help me in my quest for clarification and truth.

 Now let us “fast forward” to the present.
 About a decade ago, I met a man named Gerry Beauchemin who had written two widely popular, easy-to-read books about apokatastasis: “Hope Beyond Hell” and “Hope For All.”
 I became so impressed with Gerry’s books that I began giving them away to interested people, and to date have given away scores (if not hundreds of them).
 In my opinion, they are the best introductory books available that clearly teach what the Bible says about apokatastasis.